friendsofstrandseq/mosaicatcher-pipeline/docs/usage.md

 ### 🐍 1.
 Mosaicatcher basic conda environment install

 MosaiCatcher leverages snakemake built-in features such as execution within container and conda predefined modular environments.
 That's why it is only necessary to create an environment that relies on [snakemake](https://github.com/snakemake/snakemake) (to execute the pipeline) and [pandas](https://github.com/pandas-dev/pandas) (to handle basic configuration).
 If you plan to generate HTML Web report including plots, it is also necessary to install [imagemagick](https://github.com/ImageMagick/ImageMagick).
-Finally, [pysam](https://pysam.readthedocs.io/en/latest/api.html) and [tqdm](https://github.com/tqdm/tqdm) are currently required to enable `check_sm_tag` feature that compare BAM SM tag to folder name.

 If possible, it is also highly recommended to install and use `mamba` package manager instead of `conda`, which is much more efficient.